 Each year we select leading sustainability books, work with instructors across campus to integrate the books into courses, and then we bring the authors to UBC for a public lecture series.

-- Wired to Ignore Climate Change? with George Marshall author of Don't Even Think About It: Why Our Brains are Wired to Ignore Climate Change.
+- George Marshall author of Don't Even Think About It: Why Our Brains are Wired to Ignore Climate Change.
 September 10, 2014.
+Talk webcast

 - Richard Heinberg author of Snake Oil.
 February 25, 2014.
 Talk webcast